Azure/AppService/_posts/2022-09-15-Configure automation for upgrade preferences in App Service Environment.md

 ![Logic App Designer]({{site.baseurl}}/media/2022/09/logic-app-designer.png){: .align-center}

-More information about Logic App you can find on this site [Logic App Overview](https://docs.microsoft.com/azure/logic-apps/logic-apps-overview)
+More information about Logic App, visit [Logic App Overview](https://docs.microsoft.com/azure/logic-apps/logic-apps-overview)

 **Steps to assign an Azure role contributor to App Service Environment instance:**

-Your Logic App will be deployed with system assigned managed identity, before you can use your Logic App you must give your Logic App identity permission to your App Service Environment.
+Your Logic App will be deployed with system assigned managed identity.
+Before you can use your Logic App you must give your Logic App identity permission to your App Service Environment.
 Permissions are required to check if an update is available and to start the update process.
 If you want to know more about managed identities please go to this page [Managed identities for Azure resources](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview).
 Information about permissions that you need to configure managed identity you can find on this page [Managed identities for Azure resources frequently asked questions](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/managed-identities-faq#which-azure-rbac-permissions-are-required-to-use-a-managed-identity-on-a-resource).

-Step1: Determine who needs access
+Step 1: Determine who needs access

 ```bash
 LogicAppIdentity=$(az resource show --name $LogicAppName --resource-group $ResourceGroupNameSHARED --resource-type "Microsoft.Logic/workflows" --query identity.principalId -o tsv)
 ```

-Step2: Assign contributor role
+Step 2: Assign contributor role

 ```bash
 az role assignment create --assignee $LogicAppIdentity --role "Contributor" --scope /subscriptions/$ASEsubscriptionID/resourceGroups/$ASEResourceGroupNamePROD/providers/Microsoft.Web/hostingEnvironments/$ASENamePROD
 ```

-If you are at this stage, you have successfully created the demo environment, now we need to create an alert that will trigger the Logic App.
+If you are at this stage, you have successfully created the demo environment.
+Now we need to create an alert that will trigger the Logic App.

 ## Create an Alert